 You can find all of the ShardingSphere contributors directly in GitHub’s contribution list.

 The ShardingSphere community follows the Apache Community’s process on accepting a new committer.
-Contributors that actively participate in ShardingSphere’s community will be invited by the project’s (P)PMC and Committers to join them by becoming a committer.
+Contributors who actively participate in the ShardingSphere community may be invited to become a committer by the project’s PMC and existing committers.

 You can read the Contributor Guide for more information on how you can contribute to the community, as well as the Committer Guide for more details on how to become a committer.